|

 More Dodgy Developments

-In 2005, the local press reported that the days of the St. Anne Street fire station were apparently numbered as plans were afoot for the building to be demolished- together, scandalously, with the award-winning Northgate Arena next door, a replacement for which was to be built at the ghastly Greyhound Retail Park on the edge of the city.
+In 2005, the local press reported that the days of the St. Anne Street fire station were apparently numbered as plans were afoot for the building to be demolished- together, scandalously, with the award-winning Northgate Arena next door, a replacement for which was to be built at the Greyhound Retail Park on the edge of the city.
 On its site it was proposed to erect a Hilton Hotel, of all things, even more 'luxury' apartment blocks- plus an inevitable 'sweetener' in the form of Extra Care housing for the elderly.

 Expecting the worst, Chester's people were pleasantly surprised when our councillors, being advised that the plans were worrying on many counts, wisely rejected the planning application.
-The plot reared its head once more, however, in November 2007 when aspiring developer, Steeltower Ltd submitted an 'amended' version of their proposals.
+The plot reared its head once more, however, in November 2007 when aspiring developer, Steeltower Ltd, headed by one Patrick Davies, submitted an 'amended' version of their proposals.

 An unconvinced, and unnamed, local developer was quoted in the Chester Chronicle as saying, "I am a bit confused.
 I don't understand where the land value would be created.
 How are you going to generate the millions to pay for all these goodies?"
 (What goodies would they be then, we wondered?)